Maximepzv/Server-API-like-IFTTT/server/README.md

 # Application structure:
-    - bin
-    ------ www          <!-- node startup scripts -->

-    - config
+    - properties
-    ------ database.js  <!-- will hold our database connection settings -->
+    ------ config.json    <!-- will hold our datas configuration -->
-    ------ passport.js  <!-- configuring the strategies for passport -->

     - models
         ------ user.js    <!-- our user model -->

-    - public            <!-- our ressources html -->
+        ------ recipe.js  <!-- our action / reaction model -->

-    - routes            <!-- all the routes for our application -->
+    - src/api             <!-- all the routes for our application -->

-    - views
-    ------ index.jade   <!-- show our home page -->
-    ------ error.jade   <!-- show our error page -->
-    ------ layout.jade  <!-- our html layout -->
+    - src/services        <!-- all our global functions and external services -->

     - package.json        <!-- handle our npm packages -->

-    - app.js            <!-- setup our application -->
+    - index.js            <!-- setup our application -->

 # HTTP requests
+## POST Signup
+`http://localhost:8080/api/signup`
 #### Description
 Creates a new user in the database
-## POST Signup
-`http://localhost:8080/api/signup`
 #### HEADERS
 **Content-Type** application/x-www-form-urlencoded
 #### BODY